List of countries by federal system: Colombia

 The United States of Colombia operated between 1863 and 1886.

 Czechoslovakia

 The Czechoslovak Socialist Republic from 1969 to 1990 and then the Czech and Slovak Federative Republic, until the Czech Republic and the Slovak Republic separated in 1993.

 France

 During the French Revolution, especially in 1793, "federalism" had an entirely different meaning.
 It was a political movement to weaken the central government in Paris by devolving power to the provinces.

 Tanzania

 The United Republic of Tanzania, formerly the United Republic of Tanganyika and Zanzibar, was the union of Tanganyika and Zanzibar, and maintained a two-part federal system.
-Currently it is a unitary state with Zanzibar retaining a degree of autonomy as a federated state.
+Currently it is a unitary state with Zanzibar as an autonomous administrative division.

 Yugoslavia

+After the end of World War II new FPR Yugoslavia was reorganised as a federation of six constituent republics.
+After the dissolution of the country, both newly established FR Yugoslavia and Bosnia and Herzegovina incorporated federal constitutional elements in their political system.
 The Federal Republic of Yugoslavia, from 1992 to 2003 was a federal state until it became a confederation titled the State Union of Serbia and Montenegro.
 This confederation expired 2006 as Montenegro declared its independence.